-A concise summary (preferably no more than about 200 words) should be included at the beginning of the manuscript, together with five or six keywords or key phrases (which should also appear in the summary), arranged in alphabetical order, to describe the content of the paper.
-Although not compulsory, it is helpful for choosing referees also to supply these details in completing the submission form.
+A concise summary (preferably no more than about 200 words) should be included at the beginning of the manuscript, followed by five or six keywords or key phrases arranged in alphabetical order.
+These keywords should also appear in the summary.
+Although not compulsory, providing these details during submission helps in selecting appropriate referees.
 References should not be cited in the summary, as this section of text is abstracted as on-line metadata.